papizensai/papizensai/README.md

 - 👋 Hi, I’m @papizensai
 - 👀 I’m interested in penetration.
-- 🌱 I’m currently learning, how to program, but I am studying Linux commands in my personal time.
+- 🌱 I’m currently studying Linux in my personal time.
-- 💞️ I’m looking to collaborate on finishing my degree.
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me ..., don't.
+- 📫 How to reach me .... don't.

 <!---
 papizensai/papizensai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.